LeonardoMor/dotfiles/README.md

 ### Installing packages

 I have 3 lists of packages defined inside `.chezmoidata`.
-It lookks like this:
+It looks like this:

 ```output
 .chezmoidata